Transport in Preston: Preston Bus

 Preston Bus is a major operator of bus routes in the city.
 Established in 1904, it was subsequently run by the local council until a buyout in 1993.
 It was part of Stagecoach from 2009 until 2011, when it was sold to Rotala.

-Other local services
+Blackburn Bus Company

 Blackburn Bus Company operates the Hotline service 152 to Preston from Burnley and Blackburn.

+Vision Bus

+Vision bus operate the routes 45, 46, 113, 115 and 124.

+Archway Travel

+Archway travel operate the 74/75 to Fleetwood.

 National services

 Preston Bus Station is a stop for longer distance services operated by National Express and Flixbus.